ulif/diceware-list/README.rst

 See `--help` for other options.

-`diceware_list` follows loosely the recommendations given on http://diceware.com/ by Mr. Reinhold.
+`diceware-list` follows loosely the recommendations given on http://diceware.com/ by Mr. Reinhold.